hashicorp-guides/consul-api-gateway-on-nomad/README.md

 This repository contains a working example of how to deploy an API Gateway using Consul and Nomad.
 It includes the following:

-1. Consul ACL roles, policies, and intentions for the API Gateway.
+1. Consul ACL binding rules, and intentions for the API Gateway.
 2. Nomad job specifications to deploy the API Gateway and an example upstream application.
 3. A quick setup for trying it all out locally.
 This setup is similar to a